adamrenklint/atom-block-cursor/README.md

 ## known issues

-* Blink interval doesn't work in `mini` editors - the single line input fields, for example in settings - except for disabling blink.
+* Blink interval doesn't work in `mini` editors - the single line input fields, for example in settings or the command palette - except for disabling blink.

 ## contribute